Jake Schneider

 This tour was originally developed in Yiddish for the participants of the 2022 Yiddish in Berlin summer program.

-By popular demand, it has been adapted into English and has since been offered to university classes, tour groups, and the general public.
+By popular demand, it has been adapted into English and has since been offered to university and high school classes, tour groups, and the general public.

 Traces of Berlin’s Yiddishland